This post may contain affiliate links. Please read our disclosure policy.

 For New Year’s, serve your black-eyed peas with pork chops or ham and collard greens for that traditional Southern good luck plate.
 And if you’re looking for something simple, spoon them over rice for an easy, comforting bowl that hits the spot every time!

-How to store Southern Style Black Eyed Peas
+How to Store Southern Style Black Eyed Peas

-To freeze Place them in a freezer-safe container or heavy-duty zip-top bag, leaving a little room for expansion.
+To Freeze: Place them in a freezer-safe container or heavy-duty zip-top bag, leaving a little room for expansion.
 They’ll keep well in the freezer for up to 3 months.
 To reheat, let them thaw overnight in the fridge, then warm on the stove until heated through.

 Black Eyed Pea Recipe FAQs